aziz/PlainNotes/README.md

 enhanced version of Markdown markup and some good looking color schemes for note taking.
 It's been designed with these ground rules in mind:
- - Plain text is the holy grail
+ - Plain text is the holy potato
  - Plain text shouldn't be that plain
  - Simple and Sexy is Sublime